andrewgormley/bakedco/site/content/work/timberland-all-for-nature-nature-for-all.md

       And by creating separate product vignettes, we were able to position GreenStride™ as the tool to bring comfort to the outside as well as elevating key head-to-toe looks focused on the brand’s EcoOriginal apparel.
   - subtitle: Creative Concept
     copy: >-
-      > A story of change makers.
+      > "A story of change makers.

       > Challenging under-representation.
 Driving inclusivity.